bitdriftlabs/capture-ios/Samples/iOS-Benchmark/README.md

     <p align="center">
     <img src="/Resources/Assets/ios-benchmark-app-memory-06.png" height="300">
     </p>
-1. The value in the "Growth" columns of "Generation B" row is a good approximation of the amount of memory the SDK consumes.
-This value may be lower in the case of real apps as they may already load some of the objects used by the SDK into the memory.
+1. The value in the 'Growth' column of the 'Generation B' row is a good approximation of the amount of memory the SDK consumes.
+This value may be lower in the case of real apps, as they may already load some of the objects used by the SDK into memory.
     <p align="center">
     <img src="/Resources/Assets/ios-benchmark-app-memory-07.png" height="300">
     </p>